Faster Algorithms for Growing Prioritized Disks and Rectangles: A simple quadratic algorithm

 \section{A simple quadratic algorithm}

-We provide a simple iterative way to determine the elimination times $t_i$.
-This method will be used for small groups of disks afterwards.
+We present a simple iterative way to determine the elimination times $t_i$.
+This method will be useful in our bucketing scheme.
 As noted above, we have $t_1 = \infty$.
-For $i \geq 2$, the next lemma shows how to find $t_i$, provided that $t_1, \dots, t_{i-1}$ are known.
+We need a way to determine $t_i$ if $t_1, \dots, t_{i - 1}$ are known, for $i \geq 2$.
+The next lemma shows how to do this: we just need to find the disk of higher priority that first touches $D_i$ and is still alive at that point.

 \begin{lemma} Let $i \in \{2, \dots, n\}$, and let